kivy/kivy-ios/README.rst

 necessary for a minimal working version of Kivy.

 Don't grab a coffee, just do diner.
-Compiling all the libraries for the first time, 4x over (remember, 4 archs, 2 per platforms by default) will take time.
+Compiling all the libraries for the first time, 3x over (remember, 3 archs, x86_64, armv7, arm64) will take time.

 For a complete list of available commands, type::